olisonsturm/FitOffice/README.md

 - **Jonas Menz** - [GitHub](https://github.com/Menzerich)

 ## Acknowledgements

-We would like to thank the DHBW Ravensburg for their support and resources, as well as all contributors who have helped make FitOffice a reality.
+We would like to thank the DHBW Ravensburg for their support, as well as all contributors who have helped make FitOffice a reality.
 Special thanks to our health management students for their insights and for their original idea of FitOffice.

 ## License